UWF Postal Services operates a full-service U.S. Post Office in the University Commons (Bldg. 22).

 Additionally, departments are responsible for determining the disposition of mail for employees who have moved or transferred, and advising the employee to notify potential mailers of their new address.
 New employees should be advised not to have personal mail sent to the University address.

-Standard bulk mail without endorsements cannot be forwarded or returned.
+Marketing, nonprofit or bulk mail without endorsements cannot be forwarded or returned.

 Pages on this Topic